Framebuffer: Page flipping

-A frame buffer may be designed with enough memory to store two frames worth of video data.
+A frame buffer may be designed with enough memory to store two frames' worth of video data.
 In a technique known generally as double buffering or more specifically as page flipping, the framebuffer uses half of its memory to display the current frame.
 While that memory is being displayed, the other half of memory is filled with data for the next frame.
 Once the secondary buffer is filled, the framebuffer is instructed to display the secondary buffer instead.
 The primary buffer becomes the secondary buffer, and the secondary buffer becomes the primary.
 This switch is often done after the vertical blanking interval to avoid screen tearing where half the old frame and half the new frame is shown together.

 Page flipping has become a standard technique used by PC game programmers.

 Graphics accelerators

 As the demand for better graphics increased, hardware manufacturers created a way to decrease the amount of CPU time required to fill the framebuffer.
 This is commonly called graphics acceleration.
 Common graphics drawing commands (many of them geometric) are sent to the graphics accelerator in their raw form.
 The accelerator then rasterizes the results of the command to the framebuffer.
 This method frees the CPU to do other work.

 Early accelerators focused on improving the performance of 2D GUI systems.
 While retaining these 2D capabilities, most modern accelerators focus on producing 3D imagery in real time.
 A common design uses a graphics library such as OpenGL or Direct3D which interfaces with the graphics driver to translate received commands to instructions for the accelerator's graphics processing unit (GPU).
 The GPU uses those instructions to compute the rasterized results and the results are bit blitted to the framebuffer.
 The framebuffer's signal is then produced in combination with built-in video overlay devices (usually used to produce the mouse cursor without modifying the framebuffer's data) and any final special effects that are produced by modifying the output signal.
 An example of such final special effects was the spatial anti-aliasing technique used by the 3dfx Voodoo cards.
-These cards add a slight blur to output signal that makes aliasing of the rasterized graphics much less obvious.
+These cards add a slight blur to the output signal that makes aliasing of the rasterized graphics much less obvious.